 Generally speaking, an administrative disposition made by an administrative agency, such as an administrative remedial order or a revocation of a licence, may in principle be subject to an appeal to an administrative agency, in accordance with the Administrative Appeal Act; or a Japanese court, in accordance with the Administrative Case Litigation Act.
-Special provisions are provided by the PMD Act.59
+Special provisions are provided by the PMD Act.48

 The Administrative Appeal Act, enacted on 1 April 2016 and currently in force, is a result of renovation during the past 50 years.
 Under the new system stipulated by the amended Administrative Appeal Act, a person affected by an administrative disposition may file an application for review with the administrative agency that is superior to the agency that made the disposition, or, if no such superior agency exists, with the administrative agency that made the disposition.
-This type of appeal must be filed within three months of the day that the affected person became aware of the subject disposition (note that the date of the recognition is excluded and thus the calculation is made from the following date).
+This type of appeal must be filed within three months of the day that the affected person became aware of the subject disposition (the date of the recognition is excluded and thus the calculation is made from the following date).
 Extensions are allowable only if there are reasonable grounds to justify such an extension.
 Generally speaking, extensions are not permitted, and it is therefore advisable to file an appeal as early as possible.
 In cases where an administrative agency renders a written disposition that is subject to such an appeal, the agency responsible for the disposition must inform the recipient, in writing, of the agency to which an appeal may be filed and the time limit for filing an appeal.

 Additionally, a person affected by an administrative disposition may also dispute the disposition by bringing suit in a Japanese court pursuant to the Administrative Case Litigation Act.
 There are a number of types of administrative litigations under the Administrative Case Litigation Act, including an action for a revocation of disposition and an action for a declaration of nullity.
 An action for a revocation of disposition must, in principle, be filed within six months of the day that the affected person became aware of the subject disposition or within one year of the day of the subject disposition, whichever comes first, in the absence of reasonable grounds.